 Black Olive Tapenade.
 Easy Basic Recipe

-Black olive tapenade is a very easy and quick preparation, with a more or less creamy consistency, depending on taste and needs.
+Black olive tapenade is a very easy and quick preparation, with a more or less creamy consistency, depending on tastes and needs.
 It contains no eggs, nor gluten or lactose.
-It’s a delicious, very flavorful recipe that we can use to create refined and tasty canapés, for appetizers, buffets, or aperitifs.
-However, its uses do not end here; olive tapenade can also be used as a condiment for pasta, both in winter and summer, to accompany boiled or roasted meat and fish, to fill savory panettones, savory pies, and sandwiches.
-Once prepared, olive tapenade can be stored in the refrigerator, in a well-sealed glass container, for a few days.
+It is a delicious, very flavorful recipe that we can use to create refined and tasty canapés, for appetizers, buffets, or aperitifs.
+However, its uses do not end here; the olive tapenade can also be used as a pasta dressing, both in winter and summer, to accompany boiled or roasted meat and fish, to fill gastronomic panettone, savory pies, and sandwiches.
+Once prepared, the olive tapenade can be stored in the fridge, in a well-sealed glass container, for a few days.
 This procedure can be used to prepare both black and green olive tapenade.

 • Difficulty: Very easy